 "Welcome to the Jungle", the Guns N' Roses

 station and that they can't get their easy

 echo-ey on air sound of the DJs and

 repeated announcements that this station

 will play NO commercials!
 (Incredibly, not

-ONE was played the first two weeks!
+ONE was played during the first two weeks on the air!
 That

 first commercial went for a then record